 The only hope for those who have died and those who will yet die is the resurrection, not an immortal soul.
 Understanding the truth that our loved ones will live again provides comfort and is the only real hope for mankind!

-Read more in our free booklet The Last Enemy: What Really Happens After Death?
+Read more about life after death or download our free booklet The Last Enemy: What Really Happens After Death?

 Sidebar: Biblical Teaching About Humanity